Pages

 Think of it like this...You have two children who start university.
 One chooses UVic and the other chooses SFU, you pay $100 tuition to each school (we wish!), for a total of $200.
 The next year, both children decide to attend UVic.
 So now, you don't pay anything to SFU, but you have increased your spending at UVic (aka tax increase) by 100%.
 But you are still only spending $200.
 That's a very simplified version of what will happen.
 Of course, the RCMP contract is in negotiation with the province right now and we have no say in the final contract and we will still have to work out a formula with the Westshore, but we are diligently looking at ways to keep the police tax sustainable.

-Someone mentioned recently that we should have accumulated 4.5 million in the police reserve account.
+Someone mentioned that we should have accumulated 4.5 million in the police reserve account.
 Well, it seems financially remiss to me to let 3.5 million more than you need sit in a bank account, collecting very little interest, when the money can be used to pay down our infrastructure deficit.
-In the last 4 years council has used that money to rebuild two new bridges (Bilston and Morrow), purchase 2 fire engines, an ATV, a new rescue vehicle, upgrade the community house, build a works yard, repave the majority of our roads to a high standard and we are upgrading street lights to a Night Sky friendly and more cost effective alternative.
+In the last 7 years council has used that money to rebuild two new bridges (Bilston and Morrow), purchase 2 fire engines, an ATV, a new rescue vehicle, upgrade the community house, build a works yard, repave the majority of our roads to a high standard, upgrade street lights to a Night Sky friendly and more cost effective alternative, purchase a new district truck and other equipment to help maintain our roads infrastructure.

 We are looking after the District’s infrastructure so that won’t come back and haunt us, like it has for many communities.